qsideinstitute/federal-criminal-sentencing/master.md

 QSIDE also envisions our case study being used by individuals working in industry, government, and the nonprofit sphere, as well as any hobbyists and other members of the general public wanting to challenge themselves.
-In short, if you are interested to and positioned to learn more about the interface of social justice and data science, this case study is for you.
+In short, if you are interested and positioned to learn more about the interface of social justice and data science, this case study is for you.

 If you are a high school teacher, a college or university faculty